stujo/algorithms-ruby-lab/README.md

 #Tweetlio

-You've seen a cool job posting for a software developer at Tweelio, the first thing they asked you to do was to complete an online programming test.
+You've seen a cool job posting for a software developer at Tweetlio, the first thing they asked you to do was to complete an online programming test.

 Good luck!